Nectar-A-Gonzalez/ROS2-DifferentialRobot_Repository_Project/README.md

 ## How to build the package in your own workspace:
 To build the package in a workspace, you first need to create your workspace folder (if you don't already have one).<br>

-### To create a workspace
+### Create a workspace
 To do that, in a terminal window write:

     mkdir -p ~/YOUR-WORKSPACE/src
     cd ~/YOUR-WORKSPACE/src

-This creates a folder with the name you decide for your workspace, and creates a folder called `src` inside of it.
-It then positions you inside the `src` folder, where your packages will be downloaded to; along with any source code you will use in your project. dfdfdfdfdfdfdfdfdf
+This creates a folder with the name you decide for your workspace, and creates a folder called `src` inside of it.<br>
+It then positions you inside the `src` folder, where your packages will be downloaded to; along with any source code you will use in your project.

+### Download the packages
-While inside the `src` folder, now clone the repository:
+While inside the `src` folder, clone this repository to the folder:

     git clone https://github.com/Nectar-A-Gonzalez/ROS2-DifferentialRobot_Repository_Project

-    dfdfdf
-    dfdf
+### Resolve Dependencies
+Before we can _build_ the workspace, we need to check if all the required package dependencies are installed.<br>
+Go to the root of your workspace

+    cd ~/YOUR-WORKSPACE/

+Check the dependencies:

+    rosdep install -i --from-path src --rosdistro jazzy -y
+    # Output: All required rosdeps installed sucessfully

+### Build the workspace
+Finally, we can build the workspace
+From the root of your workspace, run:

+    colcon build
+    # Output:
+    # Starting >>> ####
+    # Finished <<< #### [###]
+    # Summary: 2 package finished [###]

+## How to source and run the package
 Finally, add the DiffRobot packages (diffrobot_pkg and diffrobot_interfaces).

-    dfdf

 Here the diffrobot_pkg hold the dfdfdffdf code, while diffrobot_interfaces holds the necessary msg and srv templates for ROS2 communication.

 ## Commands to test the pub/sub and service/client communications:
 sdsdsdsd<br>

+Verify

 To simulate a commanding velocity input, dfdf<br>